darkstormgames/pokeemerald_warpRandomizer/README.md

 # Pokémon Emerald Warp Randomizer

+## Disclaimer
+As of a while back, this project is nothing more than a project to showcase how to do a complete warp randomization of Pokémon Emerald.
+If you just want to create a randomized ROM, go check out the mod-downloads channel at [Pointcrow's Discord Server](https://discord.com/invite/pointcrow)

 This is a randomizer for nearly all warps in Pokémon Emerald, written in C#.

 To play with your own Seeds, you'll need to build the game yourself ([Take a look at the original decomp project for more infos on how to build pokeemerald.gba](https://github.com/pret/pokeemerald)), but I will provide a few .ips-Patches for everyone to use in the releases.